-- If you are single or filing as head of household, enter "1" in box 9 if you are totally or partially blind. - If you are married filing a joint return, enter "1" in box 9 if you or your spouse is totally or partially blind. - Enter "2" in box 9 if both you and your spouse are totally or partially blind. - If you are married and filing a separate return, you may take an exemption for yourself if you are totally or partially blind.
-You may only claim an exemption for your spouse if (1) your spouse is totally or partially blind, (2) has no Arizona adjusted gross income for the calendar year, and (3) is not the dependent of another taxpayer.
+- If you are single or filing as head of household, enter "1" in box 9 if you are totally or partially blind. - If you are married filing a joint return, enter "1" in box 9 if you or your spouse is totally or partially blind. - Enter "2" in box 9 if both you and your spouse are totally or partially blind, and your spouse meets the above criteria. - If you are married and filing a separate return, you may take an exemption for yourself if you are totally or partially blind.
+You may only claim an exemption for your spouse if your spouse is (1) totally or partially blind, (2) has no Arizona adjusted gross income for the calendar year, and (3) is not the dependent of another taxpayer.